Translated by Jasmine Nishino

 Ueno Touganeya Hotel

-With a variety of plans, stays here start at 3300 yen per night.
-There are business plans (from four days and more) that are helpful when staying for a long period of time.
+Offering a variety of accommodation plans, a one-night stay starts at 3,300 yen per night.
+There are business plans (from four days and more) that are useful when staying for an extended period of time.

 Hotel Mystays Ueno Iriyaguchi

-Conveniently located only five minutes by foot from JR Ueno station, this hotel has many rooms with different plans.
-The most cost-friendly plan starts at 2610 yen for a smoking standard double room for two people.
-For groups of three, there is a deluxe triple room starting at 2520 yen per person.
+Conveniently located five minutes by foot from JR Ueno Station, this hotel has many rooms with different plans.
+The most cost-friendly plan starts at 2,610 yen for a smoking standard double room for two.
+For groups of three, there is a deluxe triple room starting at 2,520 yen per person.

-All rooms come with a mini kitchen and you can even rent out irons and rice cookers for free.
-For those who are on a budget or not in the mood to eat out, this may be a handy option.
-Wi-Fi is, of course, available.
+All rooms come with a mini kitchen.
+You can even rent out pans and rice cookers for free.
+Those on a budget or not in the mood to eat out may find this a handy option.
+Wi-Fi is also available.

 Standard Grade Hotels